awsdocs/amazon-cloudwatch-logs-user-guide/doc_source/S3ExportTasksConsole.md

 **Warning**
 If the existing bucket already has one or more policies attached to it, add the statements for CloudWatch Logs access to that policy or policies\.
 We recommend that you evaluate the resulting set of permissions to be sure that they're appropriate for the users who will access the bucket\.

-## Step 4: Create an Export Task<a name="CreateExportTaskConsole"></a>
+## Step 4: Create an export task<a name="CreateExportTaskConsole"></a>

 In this step, you create the export task for exporting logs from a log group\.

 **To export data to Amazon S3 using the CloudWatch console**

-1. Sign in as the IAM user that you created in **Step 2: Create an IAM User with Full Access to Amazon S3 and CloudWatch Logs**\.
+1. Sign in as the IAM user that you created in **Step 2: Create an IAM user with full access to Amazon S3 and CloudWatch Logs**\.

 1. Open the CloudWatch console at [https://console\.aws\.amazon\.com/cloudwatch/](https://console.aws.amazon.com/cloudwatch/)\.